steverafferty/leadconduit-integrations/index.md

 These two interfaces are provided by a single Node.js server application, written in CoffeeScript, and backed by a MongoDB database.
 The many modules that make up the server are published on npm.org.
 Some are public, while others are available only to internal ActiveProspect developers.
 Source code is published on github.com and is also a mix of repos that are public (i.e., open source), and others that are accessible only to members of the ActiveProspect organization.

-Similarly, all inbound and outbound integrations are Node.js modules, written in CoffeeScript and published on npm.org.
+Similarly, all inbound and outbound integrations are Node.js modules and published on npm.org.
 Some parts of each integration module are used by the API, while others are used by the handler.
 For example,  when a flow step is being configured, the list of fields required by an outbound integration will be shown in the LeadConduit UI (via data from the API).
 The majority of the integration code – how to formulate the outbound request, how to parse the response, and more – will be used by the handler at lead-handling time.
 # 2. Key Concepts

 ## Fields - Standard and Custom